hummingbot/hummingbot/documentation/docs/liquidity-mining/howto.md

 Once the program officially kicks off, the rewards will be paid out **weekly** in USDC based on the **actual trading activity** of the participants.

 !!!
 Tip
     The rewards will be automatically calculated based on your trading activities for eligible pairs collected through the exchange APIs you provide.
-Please check out the individual campaign page for the eligible pair information.
+Please check each individual campaign page for specific terms, conditions, and eligibility information.

 All rewards will be subject to the sole discretion of the token issuer and/or the Hummingbot team.